thibaultmthh/BROLT-IG-BOT/README.md

 # BROLT-IG-BOT

-An instagram giveaway bot using puppetter and with an UI
+An instagram giveaway bot using puppetter  with an electron UI